Skip to content

 Relevant pages for the next step.

-For Luzern, these services, regional pages and related guides continue the assessment in practical terms.
+For Luzern, you'll find matching services, regional projects and related guides that take you forward in practical terms.

 PV Installation Luzern – Roof & Electrical

-In Canton Lucerne, CKW (Axpo subsidiary) serves the entire grid area with a feed-in compensation of 8.5 Rp./kWh.
+In Canton Lucerne, CKW (Axpo subsidiary) serves the entire grid area; from 2026 the feed-in is based on the quarterly SFOE reference market price, with a statutory minimum of 6 Rp./kWh up to 30 kW plus a guarantee-of-origin (HKN) payment.
 Lucerne fully implemented MuKEn 2014 and requires solar systems even for major roof renovations – not only new builds.
 The mild climate around Lake Lucerne reduces module temperature losses, while Central Switzerland strategically uses solar power to relieve winter electricity grids.

 Solar Installation Luzern – Planning to Commissioning

 Lucerne is one of the few cantons requiring solar systems even for comprehensive roof renovations – an extended obligation beyond the pure new-build mandate.
-CKW offers dynamic tariffs from 2025 that better reward self-consumption.
+From 2026 feed-in is remunerated on a market basis (SFOE reference market price, statutory minimum 6 Rp./kWh up to 30 kW plus HKN) and CKW offers dynamic tariffs that better reward self-consumption.
 For project management, this means metering concept and storage sizing must be designed for flexible tariff structures during the planning phase.

 Service